 Plan Now for Future Financial Rewards

 Paying off student loans can add financial stress to your life.
-That's why Congress passed the College Cost Reduction and Access Act in 2007, which includes the Public Service Loan Forgiveness (PSLF) program, rewarding those who qualify and go into public service fields such as the ones that AMC's online programs provide training for: nursing, public safety, fire service, emergency management and more.
+That's why Congress passed the College Cost Reduction and Access Act in 2007, which includes the Public Service Loan Forgiveness (PSLF) program, rewarding those who qualify and go into public service fields such as the ones that AMC's online programs provide training for: public safety, fire service, emergency management and more.
 You may qualify for the PSLF Program.

 General Requirements for PSLF*

 Students must maintain federally insured student loans, make 120 payments, and work full time in an eligible public service job for at least 10 years.

 During the 10 years you make payments, sliding scale programs are available which determine fair and reasonable repayment amounts based on your financial situation and family size.

 Only Direct Loans are applicable.
 PSLF covers federal Stafford, Grad PLUS, or consolidation loans as long as they are in the Direct Loan program.
 Borrowers with loans in the FFEL loan program must switch to the Direct Loan program to get this benefit.
 Direct Loans include: